 Now, let me tell you a little bit about myself.
 I am a married mother of four children ages 5 6 7

-Update: YAY!
-I finished.
-I will walk in the May 2013 ceremony.
+will walk walked in the May 2013 ceremony.

 What was the problem?
 The problem was that I tried to be Superwoman.
 I did not manage my time right.
 I did not take “ME” time like I do now.
 There was no balance in my life.
 Everything was all about work.
-School half-heartedly fit into the picture.
+School only half-heartedly fit into the picture.
 Hence the four incompletes I need to clear in the next 3 weeks three incompletes that turned into “W’s” that I now need to re-take in Fall in order not to be in danger of academic disqualification.
 I did not take heed to my body’s warning.
 I very nearly had a nervous breakdown.
 If you are reading this and you are beginning a program while working full-time, listen to your body and take some “ME” time or your body will not like you very much.
 Especially when it gets sick time and time again.

-I teach taught at a low-income, high crime, Title I school in Los Angeles.
+(2007-2009) I teach taught at a low-income, high crime, Title I school in Los Angeles.
 It‘s was a tough situation, but not impossible.
 I had great success

 last these past couple years with my students, in regard to their test scores rising and holding the bar high.
 I didn’t know kinda’ figured out what I was doing last year, but I had and had high expectations.
 It made a big difference.
 Once the students knew I cared about them and expected the best, I didn’t really have to fight with them to work.
 Once someone knows that you care about them, that’s the beginning of any beautiful friendship or relationship.

 I am going to have my hands full, but you know what, I can handle it.
 I had my hands full last year and the year before that and the year before that and the year before that.
 In fact, I almost went crazy, but I handled it wtith the help of my support system.

 I’ve been steadily making headway.
 Just in case I thought it was a fluke that I had great success @ my last school, I now know that it wasn’t.
 I had great success @ this school also.
-I’ll see just how great when the test scores come back.
+I’ll see just how great when the test scores come back **.

-**UUpdate- The scores were fantastic.
+**Update- The scores were fantastic.
 The test scores are interpreted slightly different in a private school, but the test scores were still amazing.
 One student made three years progress in one year.
 Two of my students who came in reading 2 wpm in 4th grade, left reading 41 wpm orally (they plateaued) & 56 wpm & 70 wpm mentally.
 I pushed them incredibly hard.

-I am, for the first time, teaching General Education, not Special Education.
+(2010- 2013) I am, for the first time, teaching General Education, not Special Education.
 I did not think that I would like it.
-Now, I love it so much, I’m not sure I want to return to Special Education.
-Special Education is still my first love though.
+Now, I love it so much, I’m not sure I want to return to Special Education.** Special Education is still my first love though.
 That’s why I am implementing a school-wide intervention system for my school.
 If you know anything about private schools, it’s that there are no Special Education services available.
 I figure I could at least use my specialized knowledge to help the struggling students.